kevinwlu/dsd/Nexys-4-DDR/Lab-1/README.md

 * Create a new constraint file of file type XDC called leddec

-* Choose Nexys 4 DDR board for the project
+* Choose Boards Vendor: digilentinc.com and Name: Nexys4 DDR board for the project

 * Click 'Finish'